 Lead generation is expensive for many companies.
 Most of your marketing budget might even be going to lead generation.
 When funds are tied up in lead generation, it leaves little room for other activities like sales and marketing development or brand building.
 Companies need to get out of the expensive lead generation race and make better use of the smarketing budget.

 When you automate certain aspects of the lead generation process, you’ll undoubtedly free up hours from sales and marketing, saving money.
-For example, our customer Oracle noted a lower cost per lead and more efficient opportunity creation when they used Rev to source leads.

 Automation can spot trends early